Multi-Hop Fact Checking of Political Claims: Analysis and Discussion

-Table~\ref{table:ne} shows that a higher NE overlap results in more confusion when retrieving evidence sentences, but it does not have a significant influence on label prediction in the case of Transformer-XH.
-BERT is much more confused by a higher NE overlap -- it has a big, negative effect on both tasks.
-This suggests Transformer-XH is more robust to NE overlaps.

-\textbf{Attention over evidence sentences}.
-We investigate what attention patterns Transformer-XH learns.
-Ideally, attention flowing from evidence sentences should be much higher than from non-evidence sentences, since this determines the importance of the sentences -- how much they contribute to the final representations of each sentence.
+\paragraph{Attention over evidence sentences.} We investigate what attention patterns Transformer-XH learns.
+Ideally, attention flowing from evidence sentences should be higher than from non-evidence ones since this determines how much they contribute to the final representations of each sentence.
 To do this, we inspect the weights in the final eXtra hop layer.
 We normalize results by measuring the ratio of the given attention to the average attention for the given graph: 1 means average, over/under 1 means more/less than average.
-Table~\ref{table:attention} shows the average ratios for evidence vs non-evidence sentences.
-One noticeable finding is that attention weights from evidence sentences are higher than average and attention from non-evidence sentences is lower than average.
-The Welch t-test indicates that the difference is significant with a p-value lower than 10$^{-30}$.
+Table~\ref{table:attention} shows average ratios for evidence vs. non-evidence sentences.
+One notable finding is that attention weights from evidence sentences are higher than average, and attention from non-evidence sentences is lower.
+The Welch t-test indicates that the difference is significant with a $p$-value lower than 10$^{-30}$.
 So, attention weights get more importance on average, but the magnitude of this effect is quite limited.
 This shows the limitations of using Transformer-XH for this task.